 Attach a file to the OneNote document

-Developers can easily load ONE files and render them in different image formats TIFF, JPEG, GIF, PNG & BMP.
+Developers can easily load ONE files and render them in various image formats TIFF, JPEG, GIF, PNG & BMP.
 Moreover, the API supports converting the OneNote documents to PDF format for easy sharing.

 // load the file to be converted var odoc = new Aspose.Note.Document(dir + "template.one"); // save in different formats odoc.Save(dir + "output.pdf", Aspose.Note.SaveFormat.Pdf); odoc.Save(dir + "output.jpg", Aspose.Note.SaveFormat.Jpeg); odoc.Save(dir + "output.tiff", Aspose.Note.SaveFormat.Tiff);

-Aspose.Note for .NET allows to access and read the properties of different objects like document, page, text and image through its Object Model.
-Furthermore, the library enables users to access the OneNote book image properties including file name, width, height, file extension, last modified date and so on.
+Aspose.Note for .NET allows to access and read the properties of various objects like documents, pages, text, and image elements through its Object Model.
+Furthermore, the library enables users to access the OneNote book image properties, including file name, width, height, file extension, last modified date, etc.

 Aspose.Note for .NET allows printing documents using various options, with just a few lines of code.
 You can choose to print using the default settings, print with a specific job name or choose to print a range of pages.
 Moreover, you may also specify printer settings such as page layout and margins.